adixplayz/Simple-Calculator-CPP/README.md

 • Exit the Calculator

 The calculator is written in while loop to keep it running.
-To brake out of the while loop, the option 6 has to be chosen.
+To brake out of the while loop, option 6 has to be chosen.

 No other functionality is included.